Stability of backward stochastic differential equations: the general case: Auxiliary results

-The goal of this paper is to provide a suitable framework under which the stability\footnote{In the literature, the term \emph{robustness} has also been used to describe the same property.} property of well-posed backward stochastic differential equations with jumps (BSDEs for short) is valid.
-More precisely, given the \emph{standard data} $\mathscr{D}:=(\mathbb{G}, \tau,(X^{\circ},X^{\natural}),C,\xi,f)$\footnote{Assuming the probability space is given, $\mathbb{G}$ is a filtration, $\tau$ is the stopping time serving as terminal horizon for the BSDE, $X^{\circ}$ and $X^{\natural}$ are square-integrable martingales which are the integrators of the corresponding stochastic integrals, $C$ is an increasing predictable process playing the role of Lebesgue--Stieltjes integrator, $\xi$ is the terminal condition of the BSDE, and $f$ its generator.}, see \citeauthor*{papapantoleon2016existence} \cite[Definitions 3.2 and 3.16]{papapantoleon2016existence} and the comments therein, we know by \cite[Theorems 3.5 and 3.23]{papapantoleon2016existence} that the BSDE
+The goal of this paper is to provide a suitable framework under which the stability {-- sometimes also called robustness---}property of well-posed backward stochastic differential equations with jumps (BSDEs for short) is valid.
+More precisely, { consider} the \emph{standard data} $\mathscr{D}:=(\mathbb{G}, \tau,(X^{\circ},X^{\natural}),C,\xi,f)$ { of a BSDE---\textit{i.e.} assuming that a probability space is given, $\mathbb{G}$ is a filtration, $\tau$ is the stopping time serving as terminal horizon for the BSDE, $X^{\circ}$ and $X^{\natural}$ are square-integrable martingales which are the integrators of the corresponding stochastic integrals, $C$ is an increasing predictable process playing the role of Lebesgue--Stieltjes integrator, $\xi$ is the terminal condition of the BSDE, and $f$ its generator---see }\citeauthor*{papapantoleon2016existence} \cite[Definitions 3.2 and 3.16]{papapantoleon2016existence}, then we know from \cite[Theorems 3.5 and 3.23]{papapantoleon2016existence} that the BSDE

 is well-posed, \emph{i.e.} it has a unique solution $\mathscr{S}:=(Y,Z,U,N)$ in appropriate spaces.
 Assuming now that we are given a sequence of standard data $(\mathscr{D}^{k})_{k\in\mathbb{N}\cup\{\infty\} }$, whose associated solutions form the sequence $(\mathscr{S}^{k})_{k\in\mathbb{N}\cup\{\infty\}}$, we address the following question: